Physics-Enhanced Machine Learning: a position paper for dynamical systems investigations: Why is there a need to go beyond data-driven for dynamical systems?

-Alternatively, one might use a physics-based model of the dynamical system (for example, the one used at the design stage) and consider that some of the parameters of this model might be uncertain (for example, material properties, geometry, boundary conditions, constitutive laws and nonlinearity).
+Alternatively, one might use a physics-based model of the dynamical system (for example, the one used at the design stage) and consider that some of the parameters of this model might be uncertain (e.g., material properties, geometry, boundary conditions, constitutive laws and nonlinearity).
 The results obtained with this model would be different from the actual dynamical system, because of a physics-based error.
-Physics-based error could be caused by incorrect assumptions on the system behaviour, e.g. Linear Time Invariant (LTI) system which disregards the effects of nonlinearity and of time-varying phenomena such as deterioration and/or degradation.
-Similarly to the data-driven error, the physics-based error could be split into two parts, one related to the model form (caused by using models not fully capturing the physics of the problem under investigation, e.g. using the wrong constitutive model, using a simplified model) and the other one related to the parameters of the physics-based model.
-Moreover, the input might be modelled using some simplifying assumptions leading to an input error.
+Physics-based error could be caused by incorrect assumptions on the system behaviour, e.g., Linear Time Invariant (LTI) system which disregards the effects of nonlinearity and of time-varying phenomena such as deterioration and/or degradation.
+Similarly to the data-driven error, the physics-based error could be split into two parts, one related to the model form (caused by using models not fully capturing the physics of the problem at hand and/or errors in the computer implementation/solver) and the other one related to the parameters of the physics-based model.
+Moreover, the input might be modelled with some simplifying assumptions leading to an input error.